 I spent the whole weekend going through files and notes to ensure that I would be able to provide the Conduct Review Committee the best report.
 I felt it was important to convey my message that we veterinarians need to look outside the conventional scope of treatments for the welfare of our pets.
 I wanted the committee to understand that using homeopathy, herbs and natural nutrition is nothing more than using another form of the medical language.
 It is just another route to healing and can be compared to the variety of languages that we humans speak on the global level.
 English is not the only one, neither is the conventional view of medicine.

 After an hour of questioning by 15 committee members, I made them laugh by saying: “Oh boy, did you make me sweat answering all these questions.
 It felt like another round of licensing exams.”

 That day I decided I would post a blog on ears.
-I was also very tempted to call and see how Tamara was doing because, from the files of the other reporting vet, I knew that she had an ear medication dispensed several times that year.
+I was also very tempted to call and see how Tamara was doing because, from the files of the other reporting vet, I knew she had ear medication dispensed several times that year.
 Perhaps Ursula, who’s name here is fictional, will run into this blog by accident or someone will send her a link.
 In the past, I tried to open some people’s minds by conviction.
-Now I know that the mind only opens if ready.
+Now I know that the mind only opens if it is ready.
 When that time comes and how much tough learning we need to go through before it happens is a mystery.